conduktor/conduktor-docs/docs/platform/self-serve/index.md

 To start using Self-Serve you need:
 * Conduktor Console running
 * At least one Kafka cluster to map an environment to
-* An enterprise Conduktor license with access to TAAS
+* An enterprise Conduktor license with access to Topic-as-a-Service
 * Administrator access on Conduktor Console to do the environment mapping initially.

 ## Concepts